zsfelber/nodejs-browscap/README.md

 npm run test
 ```

 Now, you are able to review speed data and memory consumption.
-(Open Task Manager / System Monitor / run 'top' in linux shell).
+(Open Task Manager or System Monitor / run 'top' in a linux shell).